datanav/docs/configuration.rst

 -----------------

 All sources have certain properties in common.
-Some of these are omitted in the documentation of the individual types of sources except if the source has different default values for this propery (typically the ``supports_since`` property):
+Some of these are omitted in the documentation of the individual types of sources except if the source has different default values for this property (typically the ``supports_since`` property):

 Protoype
 ^^^^^^^^